 Canadians are well acquainted with the concept of IOU.
-According to TransUnion, Canadians owed $94.2 billion in credit card debt in the fourth quarter of 2016, with an average balance of $4,094 per borrower.
+According to TransUnion, the average Canadian’s non-mortgage consumer debt load climbed to $29,312 in the fourth quarter of 2017, with an average credit card balance of $4,154.

 Consumer debt is insidious.
-The typical rewards credit card has an interest rate of 19.99%, and charges accumulate quickly if you carry a balance from month to month.
-If you’re barely able to make your monthly minimum payments, consider switching to either a balance transfer credit card or a low-interest credit card.
+The typical rewards credit card has an interest rate of 19.99% for purchases, and charges accumulate quickly if you carry a balance from month to month.
+If you’re barely able to make your monthly minimum payments, consider switching to either a balance transfer credit card or a low interest credit card.
 Both help minimize interest charges so you can pay off your balance faster, but there are a few differences between the two.

 Which type is the right card for you?
 Read on: